conber1/curruncy_test/README.md

     For example: POST json={"EUR": "100", "GRIVNA": "200"}  http://0.0.0.0:8080/database?merge=1
     For zeroing all data use POST request without body_json like: http://0.0.0.0:8080/database?merge=0

- Before you start you should to fill with data the redis database by differenr currencies.
+ Before you start you should to fill with data the redis database by different currencies.